rjashby/Wheres-My-Sammich/Project-Log.md

 1:49 pm - WIP - still coding along with the above tutorial.
 I have created a Notes.txt file, but it is in my git ignore.
 I'm ensuring I completely understand how to use and store state via hooks.

-2:22 PM - WIP - coding along with tutorial.
+2:22 pm - WIP - coding along with tutorial.
 Using arrays in state.
 Moving on to object and using state.
 Updating my hidden notes file as I go.

-3:32 - WIP - Took a 1 hour break to clean and eat lunch.
+3:32 pm - WIP - Took a 1 hour break to clean and eat lunch.
 Back to coding with tutorial.
 Working on hooks with objects.

+4:05 pm - Taking a break for the afternoon

+May 16, 2022:

+7:45 pm - More React and adding Mongo DB MERN stack tutorial as well via https://www.mongodb.com/languages/mern-stack-tutorial